bmusuko/ToDo-CRUD-API/README.md

-# ToDo CRUD by JAVA
+# ToDo CRUD using JAVA

 <p>Welcome to ToDo CRUD API using JAVA</p>
 <p>This application can Create, Read, Update, Delete ToDo</p>